Chawk Mosque, Dhaka: History

-Interior & exterior design
+Architecture

 The promenade around the three domed prayer chamber, since there was no separate structure for study purpose, might have been used for open-air classes and the vaulted room with book-shelves on their walls underneath the platform may have been designed to provide residential accommodation for those who used to teach and study here.
 In that context Chawk Mosque may be regarded as the first known example of Residential Madrasa Mosque.

 It is an ingenious way of accommodating two structures-a madrasa and a mosque in a single building which not only saved space but also a considerable amount of money.